Pierrequiroulenamasspamouss/Blue_Bridge/docs/firebase_setup.md

-# WellConnect Firebase Push Notifications Setup Guide
+# BlueBridge Firebase Push Notifications Setup Guide

-This guide will help you set up push notifications for the WellConnect app using Firebase Cloud Messaging.
+This guide will help you set up push notifications for the BlueBridge app using Firebase Cloud Messaging.

 ## 1. Generate Firebase Private Key